anrodigina/squad_network/README.md

     To predict something use predict.py, all instructions are included

-    All additional data (warning it contains large files) you can find on my google drive https://drive.google.com/open?id=1ByXivFXI3dlh9NVhfFINGEATPFW8N1Ww
+    All additional data for directory data (warning it contains large files) you can find on my google drive https://drive.google.com/open?id=1R5ANjuQv26QCczuANHKoYFbvzsp3xGGj

-    You have to move it in directory 'data'
+    You have to move it in directory 'data':)